StefanHubner/qrzlogger/README.md

 # qrzlogger

 Interactive prompt.
-Largely based on code of exitnote
+Largely based on code of DK1MI.